 Since 1948, the NHS has been central to our health and to our lives.
 Through crowdfunding, a group of historians and heritage professionals hope to create the first digital archive of this unique service.

-Share NHS at 70 is a national programme of work documenting the history of the NHS by collecting stories from staff and service users Click To Tweet Through crowdfunding, a group of historians and heritage professionals hope to create the first digital archive of the NHS Click To Tweet Find out how to help save the history of the NHS by sponsoring NHS at 70 Click To Tweet
+NHS at 70 is a national programme of work documenting the history of the NHS by collecting stories from staff and service users Share on X Through crowdfunding, a group of historians and heritage professionals hope to create the first digital archive of the NHS Share on X Find out how to help save the history of the NHS by sponsoring NHS at 70 Share on XOn 5 July 1948, the NHS was born.
+Built on the principle that healthcare should be free for all citizens at the point of access, the NHS has touched all of our lives whether it be as staff members or patients.

 It started with a plan to bring together hospitals, doctors, nurses, pharmacists, opticians and dentists under one national service.
 However, it has gone on to do so much more including establishing the first mass vaccination programme, the UK’s first heart transplant, and providing an environment for advances in research that have benefited patients’ lives.